mtumilowicz/java11-collections-guava-bimap/README.md

             }
         }
         ```
-1. in short: we want to have one to one correspondence between incoming (ex.
-JSON field) `String` and our domain enum
+1. in short: we want to have one to one correspondence between incoming `String` and our domain enum
-    1. suppose that incoming JSON field has different notation (ex. camelcase vs lowercase, "-" instead of "_", etc)
+    1. suppose that incoming `String` has different notation (ex. camelcase vs lowercase, "-" instead of "_", etc)
         from used in our domain
     1. we want to establish one to one correspondence between incoming strings and our domain enum
         ```